 '''

-if (data is all 1's) then [1,1]

-if (data is all 0's) then [0,0]

-if (data is not all the same) then [1, 0]
+if (data is all 1's) then [1,1] if (data is all 0's) then [0,0] if (data is not all the same) then [1, 0]

 '''

+In the above scheme, the first bit means all bits in the data byte are the same, second bit states which bit they are.
+Note that [0, 1] is unused/reserved for future use.
 The Index itself is an in-order binary tree, not a traditional bitfield.
 To generate the tree, you take the tuples you generate above and then write them into a tree like the following example, where non-leaf nodes are generated using the above scheme by looking at the results of the relative even child tuples for each odd parent tuple: